adamstanfordmoore/BAFFLES/README.md

 # BAFFLES: Bayesian Ages for Lower-mass Field Stars

-This package computes age posteriors for field stars from measurements of R'HK calcium emission and/or B-V color and lithium equivalent width absorption.
-For calcium emission our method is calibrated to stars with $B-V$ between 0.45 and 0.9 ($\sim$F6-K2) and log($R'_{HK}$) between -3.7 and -5.
-For lithium we have calibrated BAFFLES to stars with $B-V$ between 0.35 and 1.9 ($\sim$F2-M5) and Li EW between 3.2 and 1500 mA.
-See the paper Stanford-Moore et al. 2020.
+This package computes age posteriors for field stars from measurements of R'HK calcium emission and/or B-V color and lithium equivalent width absorption (Li EW).
+For calcium emission our method is calibrated to stars with B-V between 0.45 and 0.9 (~ F6-K2) and log(R'HK) between -3.7 and -5.
+For lithium we have calibrated BAFFLES to stars with B-V between 0.35 and 1.9 (~F2-M5) and Li EW between 3.2 and 1500 mA.
+See the paper Stanford-Moore et al. 2019.

 ### Requirements

 Python 3.7

 [astropy](https://docs.astropy.org/en/stable/install.html#installing-astropy)

 ## Authors